Six Material Issues

 1. Advance multiple development pipelines with a view to global expansion.

-3. Create added value for Seikagaku’s proprietary technologies and speed up new drug development by fusing these technologies with research seeds from academic institutions or external technologies.
+3. Create added value for our proprietary technologies and accelerate new drug development by combining with academic research seeds and/or external technologies.

-• Promoted creation of new research themes in disease areas with high unmet medical needs
+• Created new research themes in disease areas with high unmet medical needs

 Monitoring Indicators